TIMELINE: Novak Djokovic’s bid to compete at Australian Open - NewsBreak

 Jan.
 5, 2022: Djokovic arrives at Melbourne Tullamarine Airport.

 Jan.
-6, 2022: After being detained for about eight hours upon arrival, Djokovic is denied entry to the country and his visa is canceled.
+6, 2022: After being detained for about eight hours, Djokovic is denied entry to the country and his visa is canceled.
 He is sent to an immigration hotel, where he remains for four nights.
 The Australian Border Force says Djokovic failed to meet entry requirements.
 Australian Prime Minister Scott Morrison tweets: “Rules are rules, especially when it comes to our borders.”

 Jan.
-10, 2022: to overturn the visa cancellation, Djokovic submits an affidavit that says he is not vaccinated for COVID-19. , ruling the player was not given enough time to speak to his lawyers before the decision to deny him entry was made at the airport.
-Kelly orders the government to release Djokovic from immigration detention.
-Hours later, Djokovic practices at Melbourne Park.

-Jan.
 11, 2022: With his status still uncertain, Djokovic is installed as the No. 1 seed for the men’s field at the Australian Open.
 The tournament strictly follows the current rankings in determining seedings and Djokovic is ranked No. 1; he has spent more weeks atop the ATP than any other man in the history of the men’s professional tour’s computerized rankings.

 Jan.
-12, 2022: Djokovic’s on the matter come via a post on social media that is put up by someone while he is practicing at the Australian Open’s main stadium.
-He acknowledges a mistake on his travel declaration for Australia, which failed to indicate that he had been in multiple countries over the prior two weeks.
+12, 2022: Djokovic’s most extensive public comments on the matter come via a post on social media that is put up by someone while he is practicing at the Australian Open’s main stadium.
+He says there was a mistake on his travel declaration for Australia, which failed to indicate he had been in multiple countries over the preceding two weeks.
 Djokovic blames his agent for checking the wrong box on the form, calling it “a human error and certainly not deliberate.”
-He also clarifies the timing of his positive COVID-19 test from December and subsequent whereabouts.
+He also discusses what he says was his positive COVID-19 test in December and the L’Equipe interview.

 Jan.
 13, 2022: Djokovic is included in the Australian Open draw.
-He is slated to play fellow Serb Miomir Kecmanovic in the opening round next week.
+He is slated to play another Serbian player, Miomir Kecmanovic, in the first round.

 Jan.
-14, 2022: says he used his ministerial discretion to revoke Djokovic’s visa on “health and good order grounds, on the basis that it was in the public interest to do so.”
+14, 2022: Immigration Minister Alex Hawke says he used his ministerial discretion to revoke Djokovic’s visa on “health and good order grounds, on the basis that it was in the public interest to do so.”
+Djokovic’s lawyers say they plan to appeal.

+Jan.
+15, 2022: At a 15-minute procedural hearing held via video conference, Federal Court Judge David O’Callaghan says lawyers representing Djokovic and the government must submit written arguments on the appeal of Hawke’s decision later in the day.

 More AP Tennis: https://apnews.com/hub/tennis and https://twitter.com/AP_Sports